 Counselling

-I am a registered clinical counsellor that offers many types of psychotherapy options including one-one, virtual and in-person, and well as couples and group work.
+I am a registered clinical counsellor that offers many types of psychotherapy options including one-one, virtual and in-person, as well as couples and group work.

-You can learn more about my approach and who I am here:
+You can learn more about my approach and who I am below:

 Lisa Loewen, BA, MAIS, RCC